Cosmological constraints without fingers of God: Acknowledgments

 \section{Acknowledgments}

+We thank the anonymous referee for pointing out to a potential issue with the fit to the Outer Rim eBOSS ELG mocks, which motivated us to revisit our analysis and to eventually fix the error that was causing the bias in the fit.
 We thank Marcel Schmittfull for his collaboration at the initial stage of this project.
 The work of MI has been supported by NASA through the NASA Hubble Fellowship grant \#HST-HF2-51483.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
 OP thanks the Simons Foundation for additional support.
 This work was supported in part by MEXT/JSPS KAKENHI Grant Number JP19H00677, JP20H05861 and JP21H01081.
 We also acknowledge financial support from Japan Science and Technology Agency (JST) AIP Acceleration Research Grant Number JP20317829.
 The simulation data analysis was performed partly on Cray XC50 at Center for Computational Astrophysics, National Astronomical Observatory of Japan.